 Set in the picturesque village of Stamford, the William Cecil is a fantastic wedding venue which so much character.
 If you are getting married in the summer, they do beautiful outdoor ceremonies too.
 For engaged couples that desire an autumn or winter wedding, this venue is perfect with three listed buildings on offer and plenty of indoor space.

 To begin the day I started photographing bridal preparation at Anna’s parents house.
 All the girls were getting ready in their matching silk dressing gowns and drinking bubbly.
 Anna chose an elegant silk gown with lace detailing.
 The gown was picked from Hannah Elizabeth Bridal Boutique.
 This bridal shop was owned by Anna’s friend which made the dress extra special.
 Her bridesmaids wore lovely pastel blue dresses.

 St Andrew’s Church Alwalton ceremony

 The ceremony was held at St Andrew’s Church in Alwalton which is a beautiful stone church.
 Groomsmen in military attire really looked the part as they greeted guests ready to witness the marriage.
-Afterwards, they also made a guard of honour for the newly weds.
-The saber arch was really impressive and was an important element of their wedding photography.
-Following on from the ceremony I photographed the newly weds at the entrance to Burghley House.
+Afterwards, they also made a guard of honour for the newlyweds.
+The sabre arch was really impressive and was an important element of their wedding photography.
+Following on from the ceremony I photographed the newlyweds at the entrance to Burghley House.
 The Burghley House gates are an iconic backdrop leading up to this incredible building.